JRG-Developer/MediaRSSParser/README.md

 `MediaRSSParser` has specific goals in mind:

 1) Make it as easy for third-party developers to use it.
-This means, making it as easy as possible for third-party developers to quickly answer questions like
+This means, making it as easy as possible for third-party developers to quickly answer questions like these:

 - "What is this property for?"
 (See the header files of the models, which are clearly commented including notes from the documentation)

 - "Where can I find specifications for the current version of RSS and/or Media RSS?"
-(See the main header files `MediaRSSParser.h` or `MediaRSSModels.h` or many of the model headers too... but here they are just in case too: <a href="http://cyber.law.harvard.edu/rss/rss.html">RSS 2.0</a> and <a href="http://www.rssboard.org/media-rss">Media RSS 1.5.1</a>
+(See the main header files `MediaRSSParser.h` or `MediaRSSModels.h` or many of the model headers too... but here they are just in case too: <a href="http://cyber.law.harvard.edu/rss/rss.html">RSS 2.0</a> and <a href="http://www.rssboard.org/media-rss">Media RSS 1.5.1</a>)

 - "How does the parser work and/or how do I know it will continue to work in future versions?"
 (See the extensive reads-like-sentences unit tests for both use examples and in-code documentation on how things are suppose to work.)

 2) Document everything - this goes right along with making it easy for other developers to use it and keeping the project maintainable in the future.